TJselevani/python-analysis/README.md

 jupyter notebook
 ```

-Then open the desired notebook from the `eda/` directory.
+Then open the desired notebook from the `eda/` or `eda2/` directory.

 ## Dependencies